yohankwh/DetectSee/README.md

 # DetectSee
 A simple app for Image-Based Plant Disease Analysis.
 This app was meant to be used as a way to demonstrate CNN model deployment.

-## Fitur Prediksi
+## Fitur Prediksi dengan TensorFlow.js
 Contoh penggunaan model dapat dilihat pada file frontend/src/components/predictor.js